ACCORD-NWP/OSVAS/docs/installation.md

 ./create_conda_environment.sh
 ```
   - This will create an OSVASENV conda environment and install the dependencies.
 These include a specific yaml handling library for bash linux (yq, Go version from conda-forge and a number of python packages)
+  - For running the verification step:
+    -  A functional HARP installation.
+If you installed OSVAS on ATOS, HARP is already installed by the installation script.
+Otherwise, you can follow e.g. these instructions: (https://harphub.github.io/harp_training_2024/get-started.html#installation).
-  - For running the verification step, a functional HARP installation (https://harphub.github.io/harp_training_2024/get-started.html#installation) must be done, and oper-harp-verif scripts (https://github.com/harphub/oper-harp-verif.git) downloaded from the repo.
-If you installed OSVAS on ATOS, HARP is already installed by the installation script and oper-harp-verif scripts are ready to be used.
-If you installed outside ATOS, to use oper-harp-verif scripts, you need to install their dependencies by using this code in an R console:
+    -  oper-harp-verif scripts (https://github.com/harphub/oper-harp-verif.git) must be downloaded from the repo.
+They don't need installation, but they have a number of dependencies of other packages so in practice, they do.
+On ATOS, these dependencies are also taken care of by the installation script.
+Outside ATOS, these dependencies can be installed by using this code in an R console:
   ```
   pkg_list <- c("here","argparse","yaml","dplyr","tidyr",
               "purrr","forcats","stringr","RColorBrewer","grid",